Mid Taper Fade Curly Hair

 Pompadour With Mid Taper Fade Curly Hair

 The pompadour stands tall, giving curls maximum presence and volume.
-It suits confident men who enjoy standing out, especially at parties or evening events.
-Works best for men with dense curls that can hold height with some product.
-Unlike the relaxed side-sweep, this is all about drama and attention.
+It suits confident tastes that enjoy standing out, especially at parties or evening events, and it works best on dense curls that can hold height with some product.
+Unlike the relaxed side-sweep, this one’s all about drama.

 Messy Curly Top With Tapered Sides